concrete-utopia/utopia/rfcs/0000-template.md

 - whether the proposed feature can be implemented in user space
 - the impact on teaching people Utopia
 - integration of this feature with other existing and planned features
-- cost of migrating existing React applications (is it a breaking change?)
+- cost of migrating existing Utopia projects (is it a breaking change?)

 There are tradeoffs to choosing any path.
 Attempt to identify them here.